-Electron microscopy in combination with the KMnO4 lignin stain, antibodies, or radioactively labelled precursors, provides information about lignin distribution with the highest spatial resolution.
-Those methods, depending on their sophistication, can also yield very high chemical resolution (Figure 3).
-Detailed insight in the diversity of lignin polymers between cell wall layers was shown using KMnO4 staining to reveal a globular topology in PCW layers compared to rodshaped in SCWs, conserved between plant species.
-Total sample size for electron microscopy is limited, precluding full organ biopsies.
-However, the main weakness of electron microscopy-based methods are the limited quantitative read-outs.
-Although changes in radioactivity correlate with the incorporation of radioactive precursors, both the possible metabolisation of the fed compounds into chemically distinct monomers as well as artefactual labeling due to mislocalisation of the compound during feeding hinder any reliable semi-quantitative measurements.
-In contrast, antibody density detected through gold particles correlates more robustly with antigen density and several reports showed similar semi-quantitative trends between cell wall layers, cell types and plant species. ^{49,50} Nonetheless, both antibody affinity and epitope accessibility can be hard to predict in situ, warranting careful interpretation.
+Electron Microscopy.
+Electron microscopy in combination with the KMnO4 lignin stain, antibodies, or radioactively labeled precursors provides information about lignin distribution with the highest spatial resolution.
+Those methods, depending upon their sophistication, can also yield very high chemical resolution (Figure 3).
+Detailed insight in the diversity of lignin polymers between cell wall layers was shown using KMnO4 staining to reveal a globular topology in PCW layers compared to rod-shaped topology in SCWs, conserved between plant species.
+The total sample size for electron microscopy is limited, precluding full organ biopsies.
+However, the main weaknesses of electron-microscopy-based methods are the limited quantitative readouts.
+Although changes in radioactivity correlate with the incorporation of radioactive precursors, both the possible metabolization of the fed compounds into chemically distinct monomers as well as artifactual labeling as a result of mislocalization of the compound during feeding hinder any reliable semi-quantitative measurements.
+In contrast, antibody density detected through gold particles correlates more robustly with antigen density, and several reports showed similar semi-quantitative trends between cell wall layers, cell types, and plant species.
+Nonetheless, both antibody affinity and epitope accessibility can be hard to predict in situ, warranting careful interpretation.
 Very useful exceptions to this quantitative limitation are X-ray microscopy and energy-dispersive X-ray spectroscopy (EDS).
-X-ray microscopy can quantify aromatic carbons due to their specific absorption to define lignin distribution.
-22 Similarly, EDS can be coupled with electron microscopy to quantitatively map elemental abundances in the sample - albeit in practice with a slightly lower spatial resolution than electron microscopy itself.
-Considering the much higher C/O ratio of lignin compared to cell wall polysaccharides, EDS can estimate relative lignin content with nanometre-precision.
-19
+X-ray microscopy can quantify aromatic carbons as a result of their specific absorption to define lignin distribution.
+Similarly, EDS can be coupled with electron microscopy to quantitatively map elemental abundances in the sample, albeit in practice with a spatial resolution slightly lower than that of electron microscopy itself.
+Considering the much higher C/O ratio of lignin compared to cell wall polysaccharides, EDS can estimate the relative lignin content with nanometer precision.